 Question: "What does the Bible mean when it says “The fool says in his heart, ‘There is no God’”?"

 Answer: Both Psalm 14:1 and Psalm 53:1 read, “The fool says in his heart, ‘There is no God.’”
-Some take these verses to indicate that atheists are stupid, i.e., lacking intelligence.
-However, that is not the meaning of the Hebrew word translated “fool.”
-In this text, the Hebrew word is nabal, which refers more to a “moral fool,” e.g., someone without morals.
+Some take these verses to mean that atheists are stupid, i.e., lacking intelligence.
+However, that is not the only meaning of the Hebrew word translated “fool.”
+In this text, the Hebrew word is nabal, which often refers to an impious person who has no perception of ethical or religious truth.
 The meaning of the text is not “unintelligent people do not believe in God.”
-Rather, the meaning of the text is “immoral people do not believe in God.”
+Rather, the meaning of the text is “sinful people do not believe in God.”
+In other words, it is a wicked thing to deny God, and a denial of God is often accompanied by a wicked lifestyle.
+The verse goes on to list some other characteristics of the irreligious: “They are corrupt, their deeds are vile; / there is no one who does good.”
+Psalm 14 is a study on the universal depravity of mankind.

 Many atheists are very intelligent.
 It is not intelligence, or a lack thereof, that leads a person to reject belief in God.
-It is a lack of morals that leads a person to reject belief in God.
-People do not reject the idea of there being a Creator Being.
-Rather, people reject the idea of there being a Creator Being who demands morality from His creation.
-In order to clear their consciences and relieve themselves of guilt, people reject the idea of God as the only source of absolute morality.
-Doing so allows atheists to live however they choose—as morally or as immorally as they desire—with no feelings of guilt for their refusal to be accountable to God.
+It is a lack of righteousness that leads a person to reject belief in God.
+Many people do not object to the idea of a Creator, as long as that Creator minds His own business and leaves them alone.
+What people reject is the idea of a Creator who demands morality from His creation.
+Rather than struggle against a guilty conscience, some people reject the idea of God altogether.
+Psalm 14:1 calls this type of person a “fool.”

-Several prominent atheists have admitted this.
+Psalm 14:1 says that denying God’s existence is commonly based on a desire to lead a wicked life.
+Several prominent atheists have admitted the truth of this.
 One famous atheist, when asked what he hopes to accomplish through atheism, declared that he wants “to drink as much alcohol and have sex with as many women as possible.”
-Belief in a divine Being is accompanied by a feeling of accountability and responsibility toward that Being.
-So, to escape from the condemnation of conscience, which itself was created by God, one must deny the existence of God in order to deny the moral pull of the conscience.
+Belief in a divine Being is accompanied by a sense of accountability to that Being.
+So, to escape the condemnation of conscience, which itself was created by God, some simply deny the existence of God.
+They tell themselves, “There is no overseer of the world.
+There is no Judgment Day.
+I can live as I please.”
+The moral pull of the conscience is thus more easily ignored.

 © Copyright 2002-2014 Got Questions Ministries.